SchwarzIT/onyx/apps/docs/src/principles/technical-guidelines.md

 1. 📜 All (public) components are prefixed with `Onyx`, e.g. `OnyxButton`
 2. 📜 We use [v-model](https://vuejs.org/guide/components/v-model.html) for two-way-data-binding wherever possible
 3. 📜 Component variants are named after what they are, not where they are used (e.g. a link variant "fullWidth" instead of "sideBar")
-4. 📜 Boolean properties are prefixed with `is-` or `has-`.
-Exceptions are made to align with default html properties, e.g. `required` #TODO
-5. 📜 All CSS class names are prefixed with `onyx-`
+4. 📜 All CSS class names are prefixed with `onyx-`
-6. 📜 All CSS variables are prefixed with `--onyx-`
+5. 📜 All CSS variables are prefixed with `--onyx-`

 ## Component Implementation

 1. 📜 We don't clone DOM nodes.
 Instead, we can place slots in different places depending on the breakpoint
-2. 📜 We only use as much JavaScript as necessary (e.g. prefer CSS over JavaScript)
+2. 📜 We only use as much JavaScript as necessary (e.g. prefer CSS solutions over JavaScript)
 3. 📜 Property types are declared and exported as standalone type and referenced in the `defineProps`
    - the property type can still be declared (and exported) inside the component file to which it belongs
 4. 📜 We always use the notation `props.foo` instead of accessing `foo` directly in the `<template>` section